What are the average GPAs and MCAT scores of the first‐year class?

 Augusta, Georgia is the second‐largest metropolitan area in Georgia with a population of more than 500,000.
 Augusta is located between the Atlantic Ocean and the Appalachian Mountains.
 Cultural life in Augusta includes a professional symphony orchestra, an opera company, and a national honor ballet company.
 There is easy access to a number of outdoor activities, including fishing, hunting, hiking, sailing, and river rafting.
 Major cities including Atlanta, GA, Charlotte, NC and Savannah, GA are only a 2 1/2‐hour drive away from Augusta.
 Augusta is the home of the world‐renowned Masters Tournament.
 There are 11 other golf courses throughout the area.

 There is a wide variety of activities for students including social, cultural, and athletic clubs and organizations.
 Augusta University is the home of the Jaguars collegiate sports teams, which include our championship men’s and women’s basketball teams and men’s golf team.
 Our Wellness Center offers intramural sports, group exercise classes, as well as personal training sessions.

 Congratulations!
-You must sign and return your Acceptance Contract with your $100 deposit within one week if you applied to the Early Decision Program.
-You must sign and return your Acceptance Contract with your $100 deposit within two weeks if you applied to the Regular Decision Program.
+You must sign and return your Acceptance Contract along with your $100 deposit within one week if you applied to the Early Decision Program and two weeks if you applied to the Regular Decision Program.
 Also, you must request final, official copies of all transcripts from your university’s Registrar’s Office be sent to the MCG Admissions Office.
 Be sure that your final grades and degree(s) earned are listed on your final transcript(s).

 You will receive your Pounce ID after you are offered acceptance and your signed acceptance contract and deposit are received in the Admissions Office.